-All M.B.A. programs at ASU West are professionally accredited by the AACSB - the International Association for Management Education, the nation's leading accreditation agency for business schools.
+All M.B.A. programs at ASU West are professionally accredited by the AACSB International-The Association to Advance Collegiate Schools of Business, the nation's leading accreditation agency for business schools.
 Rigorous entrance standards assure that all students are academically and professionally prepared for the demanding intellectual experience and the pace of each program.
 Our dynamic faculty members are Ph.D. qualified as well as nationally and internationally recognized for their teaching, research, and business credentials.

 The connectMBA.
-Using our newest deliver option, this program connects students and faculty through face-to-face interaction every sixth weekend with the ease of access provided by the Internet.
+Using our newest deliver option, this program connects students and faculty through face-to-face interaction every sixth weekend with the ease of access provided by electronic communication.
 Students spend two full days on campus during the weekend component and then work at their own pace from anywhere in the world for the remainder of each course.
-The program is a lockstep, cohort program in which a fixed group of students take two courses at a time, moving through the program at the same pace.
+The program is a lock-step, cohort program in which a fixed group of students take two courses at a time, moving through the program at the same pace.
 This enables the students to get to know one another very well as they progress through the program.
 They complete the program in less than two years.